 You’ve zeroed in on a great product to sell and you’ve already laid the foundation of your small business.
-However, you’re still unsure of how to build a brand from scratch.
-If this is the situation you’re in right now, don’t worry–you’re in the right place.
-This guide will tell you everything you need to know about building a brand from scratch.
+However, you’re still unsure of how to build a brand.
+If this is your situation, don’t worry–you’re in the right place.
+This guide will tell you everything you need to know about how to build a brand from scratch.

 1. Identify Your Target Audience

-In order to build your brand, you need to first have a target audience in mind.
+Before you learn how to build a brand, you need to first have a target audience in mind.
 This is the audience you need to focus on when you decide on your brand-building strategies.
-If you target an audience that is not relevant, all of your efforts will go down the drain.
+If you target an audience that is not relevant, it may be more difficult to generate leads and convert followers.

 2. Research Your Competitors